 After undergoing bariatric surgery, a healthy diet and exercise will always play an important role in managing your weight.
 But should you ever relapse, or if your sleeve gastrectomy doesn’t prove effective enough and you’d like to proceed with a gastric bypass, we can provide revision surgery to get you back on track.

 Every surgery has its risks.
 Bariatric surgery, however, is highly effective, reducing excess weight by over 50 percent and often curing obesity-related conditions, like type 2 diabetes and high blood pressure.
 It’s also safe, with mortality rates as low as 0.1% (less risky than a hip replacement).
 Our surgeons use robot-assisted technology and minimally invasive, laparoscopic techniques to further reduce the risk of complications.
 When it comes to bariatric surgery, the benefits far exceed the risks.

-You can expect to spend 1-2 nights at Wentworth-Douglass Hospital, where you'll be in the hands of our caring, attentive staff.
+You can expect to spend 1 night at Wentworth-Douglass Hospital, where you'll be in the hands of our caring, attentive staff.
 You’ll have time to rest, but also be out of bed at least four times a day.
 Prior to going home, we’ll ease you into a temporary, post-surgical liquid diet.
-We’ll also provide an in-house evaluation, with a physical and occupational therapist, respiratory therapist, pharmacist, and registered dietitian.

 See Michelle D.'s Story